Substance Abuse Resources in Lowell Drug Rehab, Alcohol Rehab & Detox

 Alcoholics Anonymous (AA) Meetings

-Alcoholics Anonymous (AA) may already be familiar to you if you watch a lot of movies and TV shows.
-This is one of the most popular recovery meeting organizations, and it pops up frequently in the media.
-Most meetings follow the speaker discussion format that is commonly portrayed onscreen.
+Alcoholics Anonymous (AA) is one of the most popular recovery meeting organizations.
+Most meetings follow the speaker discussion format.
 However, some meetings also involve literature study or 12-step study.
-Some meetings are open to the general public, which means you can join in if you have a problem with another substance.
+Some meetings are open to the public, which means you can join in if you have a problem with another substance.
 However, closed meetings are only open to alcoholics.
-Check the meeting of you choice beforehand to see if it’s right for you.
+Check the meeting of your choice beforehand to see if it’s right for you.

 Narcotics Anonymous (NA) Meetings